 It was not as bad as I thought it would be!

 That was it.
 It was not as embarrassing as I thought it would be.
 I was so used to conflating my money or lack thereof with my own self-worth- as if it was my fault that I was unemployed (newsflash: it wasn’t).
-I was projecting my own securities onto my friends and imagining what their reactions would be.
+I was projecting my own insecurities onto my friends and imagining what their reactions would be.
 Luckily, most of my friends had grown up and had come to the same realization that I did.
-Lack of money or frugality does not need to be a topic that can’t be discussed.
+Lack of money or frugality does not need to be a topic that we can’t discuss.

-When we are raised that money shouldn’t be discussed, that not having money is some sort of personal failure, a moral failing or stain on our character, then we are depriving ourselves of an environment where we can share and be supported in our struggles or our goals.
+When we are raised that we shouldn’t discuss money, that not having money is some sort of personal failure, a moral failing, or stain on our character, then we are depriving ourselves of an environment where we can share and be supported in our struggles or our goals.